gvwilson/thirdbit/src/ideas/nwit.md

 1. Di Cosmo and Zacchiroli: "The Software Heritage Open Science Ecosystem" <https://arxiv.org/abs/2310.10295> describes an incredibly useful resource for empirical studies of software that is itself a pretty major piece of engineering.

-1. Huang et al: "Detecting and Fixing Violations of Modification Terms in Open Source Licenses during Forking" <https://arxiv.org/abs/2310.07991>
+1. Huang et al: "Detecting and Fixing Violations of Modification Terms in Open Source Licenses during Forking" <https://arxiv.org/abs/2310.07991> Empirically characterizes modification terms in 47 open source licenses, then builds a tool to detect and fix violations of their notification requirements.

 1. Nitin et al: "Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language" From the abstract: "Yuga successfully detects bugs with good precision on these datasets, and we make the code and datasets publicly available for review." <https://arxiv.org/abs/2310.08507>